Rugby Betting in South Africa

 - Competition Rules: The first thing you need to do is make sure that you understand and know the game rules.
-Know the rules for the different competitions too as these can chance.
-Knowing this can make a big different to the outcome of your bets.
+Know the rules for the different competitions too as these can change between different rugby competitions, and can make a big difference to the outcome of your bets.

-- Handicap Markets: If handicap bets are offered be sure to take advantage of them.
-Remember some matches offer different points totals for a converted tri, penalty, or drop goal, and this can make a big difference.
-Handicap odds will really help in this situation.
+- Handicap Markets: If handicap bets, are offered be sure to take advantage of them.
+Remember some matches offer different points totals for a converted try, penalty, or drop goal, making a big difference in your positive betting outcomes.

-- Follow the Team Form: Make sure you know the team form especially if you are going to place your money on them.
-Check the current and historical performances and head to head match-ups before making your choices.
+- Follow the Team Form: Make sure you know the team form.
+Check the current and historical performances and head to head match-ups before making your betting choices.

 - Consider playing styles: Be aware of the type of game the team plays.
 Are they defensive or forward playing?
 Knowing this will give you an advantage when choosing which team to bet on and points and handicap betting.

 - If you are planning to bet on the first score market, we advise waiting until the coin toss so you know which team will be kicking off.
 This will help you make your decision.

 - Some teams play harder and stronger in the second half and use the first half to tire out their opponents.
-Be aware of this especially if you are going to use in-play betting as it will help make your decisions easier.
+Use in-play betting to help make better betting decisions.